 There is a paved path which starts near the kiosk on Dionysiou Areopagitou and after 250m, it passes the excellent Church of Agios Dimitrios Loumbardiaris, (check the beautiful frescoes) and continues past Socrates’ prison, the Shrine of the Muses.

 There is a relaxing walk that you can you choose, which begins from the Syntagma Square, which is in front of the Parliament.
 Behind the Parliament building, starts the National Garden and continues to the south where the Zappeion is situated.
 Also, don’t forget to pass from the Temple of Olympian Zeus, which was the largest of all the Greek temples!
 And finally, you will reach after 1 minute you will reach at the Panatheinaic stadium, which was rebuilt entirely of marble in 1896 for the first modern Olympics, though the stadium was originally built in 330 BC for the Panathenaic contests!
 It’s occasionally used for concerts and public events, and the annual Athens marathon finishes here.

 And here I will cheat as I have to add some more places that you should visit!
-Kerameikos, the ancient cemetery of Athens is one of the underrated sights and Benaki Museum is also a must seen!
+Kerameikos, the ancient cemetery of Athens is one of the underrated sights and Benaki Museum is also highly recommended!
 If you have some free time, you can also walk to the shaded streets of the Northern Suburb of Kifissia.
 Finally, don’t forget to visit the new amazing attraction in Athens is Stavros Niarchos Foundation Cultural Center, which will house the National Library of Greece and the Opera house and it is a vital green space, and an important addition to Athens, a city with the lowest per capita green space in Europe!!